Paisa Tours: Guide to Medellin and Colombia

 Santa Marta & Taganga

-Santa Marta is a Caribbean resort, while neighbouring Taganga is where backpackers invariably opt to stay.
+Santa Marta is a Caribbean resort, while neighbouring Taganga is very much on the Gringo Trail and where backpackers invariably opt to stay.
 Details on each follow, along with advice and information on the better hotels.

 Santa Marta & Rodadero